timothymayor/_mfgdj_/1_14_Days_of_C/README.md

     - Variables, and
     - Structure of a C program.
     ```
+3. Lesson Notes

-3. Task:-
+4. Task:-
     Write a "Hello, World!" program in C, compile and run the code -
     ```
     gcc 1-hello.c -o hello
     ./hello
     ```
-4. Resource materials:-
+5. Resource materials:-
     > a)

     > b)